Impacted by problem gambling? Call 1-(833) 437-3864

 Problem Gambling Resource Centers Offer:

-– One on One Therapy – Sessions Peer Support Groups – Clinician Led Groups – Screening Tools – Educational Presentations
+– Treatment/Outpatient Services – Peer Support Groups/Sessions – Clinician Led Groups – Screening Tools – Educational Presentations

-The New York City PGRC currently offers treatment options available in English, Spanish, Mandarin Chinese, Tagalog, Urdu, Hindi, and Russian.
-We’re always on the lookout for new clinicians to expand our range of treatment options.
-If you or someone you know is interested in joining our clinician network, click here to view our Eligibility Requirements.
+The New York City PGRC proudly offers treatment options available in English, Spanish, Mandarin Chinese, Tagalog, Urdu, Hindi, and Russian.

 BIPOC CULTURE AND GAMBLING HARMS